Line of Credit Calculator: Complete Guide

 There’s more good news for small business owners: Camino Financial never requires you to put up collateral to secure your loan.
 So, your personal and business assets are safe.

 Our minimum requirements are simple and easy to comply with.
-All we need is that your business should have been in operation for at least 9 months and have a minimum of $30,000 in annual gross sales.
+All we need is that your business should be active and registered for at least 9 months and have a minimum of $30,000 in annual gross sales.

 Additionally, loan applicants must have a social security number OR a tax identification number (ITIN).